Le610/Google_map_extension/README.md

 By executing the codes,you can get real-time information from the origin to the destination!

-You can get one or moe instructions when driving through complicated road which including more branches instantly.
+You can get one or moe instructions by showing on ST7735-LCD ,when driving through complicated road which including more branches instantly.

 So,Let's try download it and have fun!